 Today we are going to talk about my favorite adult crafting supply… Mod Podge!
 This is a great product for glueing and varnishing your paper, glass, or wood projects.
 And of course it is perfect for decoupage or collage!

 I have a little Mod Podge issue, my family swears that I would decoupage the cat if she stood still long enough!
+It is the best all in one glue to use as an adhesive, decoupage medium and brush on sealer finish.

 I know when I was starting out I had so many questions about Mod Podge and hopefully this post will help you answer all of yours!